Mumbaqat: History

 In 1907, the English explorers William M. Ramsay and Gertrude Bell discovered the ruins, drew up a plan and described the ramparts: "Munbayah where my tents were pitched - the Arabic name means only a high-altitude course - was probably the Bersiba in Ptolemy's list of city names.
 It consists of a double ramparts, situated on the river bank."
 Though Bell was wrong in the localization of Bersiba, she did recognize the importance of the mound for the study of the oriental city.

 The 400 m x 500 m, rectangular town ruins, once strongly fortified, were documented and investigated 1964, on the occasion of the inspection of the area for a proposed reservoir.
 The German Oriental Society requested an excavation permit for the mound in 1968.
-In 1969-1970, Ernst Heinrich of the Berlin Institute of Technology measured the visible remains and in 1971 the excavation of these remains were carried out.
+In 1969-1970, Ernst Heinrich of Technische Universität Berlin measured the visible remains and in 1971 the excavation of these remains were carried out.
 In 1973 and 1974, excavations were led by Winfried Orthmann and in 1977 by Alfred Werner Maurer, both of the University of Saarbrücken.

 From 1979 on Dittmar Machule of the Technical University of Hamburg-Harburg was the director.
 During the excavations in 1973, 1974 and 1977 up to 16 scientists and 90 local workers were involved in the excavations.
 Thanks to the discovery of 15 Late Bronze Age clay tablets mentioning the name of the city, it is now believed that it was known in this period as Ekalte and it has been suggested that earlier, in the Old Babylonian period, the city bore the name Yakaltum.

 Excavation was resumed in 1999 and continued in six seasons until 2010 under Machule and Felix Blocher.